DmytroGio/Vision-Compass/README.md

-# 📝 Task Manager (Qt + C++)
+# 🧭 Vision Compass (Qt + C++)

-A simple cross-platform **task manager** written in C++ with a Qt-based graphical interface.
+A minimalist, cross-platform **goal and task navigation tool** built with C++ and Qt.

+**Vision Compass** helps you align your daily actions with long-term visions and core values.
+It’s more than a task manager — it’s your personal clarity dashboard.

 ---

 ## ✨ Features

-- ✅ Add tasks with description, priority, and due date
+- 🌟 Set your main long-term goal and edit it at any time
+- 🗂️ Organize medium-term milestones (no progress bar) under your main goal
-- 📋 View all tasks in a convenient list
+- 📋 Add tasks linked to specific milestones
+- 📅 Specify due dates and priorities for each task
-- 📝 Mark tasks as completed
+- ✅ Mark tasks as completed (planned)
-- 🗑️ Delete tasks (planned)
+- 🧭 View your main goal, milestones, and related tasks in a clean, focused layout
-- 💾 Save/load tasks to/from `tasks.json`
+- 💾 All data saved/loaded from `tasks.json`
+- 🖥️ Fully English interface and codebase
-- 👤 User authentication (login & registration, planned for future UI)
+- 🔐 (Planned) User authentication (login & registration)
-- 🖥️ Intuitive graphical user interface (Qt 6)

 ---